soundpaint/rp2040pio-docs/clients.rst

     +----------------------------------+--------------+------------------------------------+--------------------------------------+

-More client applications for monitoring even more of a state machine's internal state such as its scratch registers X and Y are planned for future implementation.
+More client applications for monitoring even more of a state machine's internal state such as its scratch registers X and Y or the IRQs configuration and status are planned for future implementation.

 Connection Status
 -----------------